dakshdesai00/ES114-Assignments/Lab4/blog/Readme.md

 </script>
 ```

-This is a simple script that prints “Hello, World!” in browser console.
+This is a simple code to print **"Hello, World!"**.
+Here we use the `<script type="py">` tag to define a Python script in an HTML document.
+Thereafter, we can write our required code in Python, which in this case is `print("Hello, World!")`.
+Once the Python code is finished, use the closing tag `</script>`.
+This is used in **PyScript** to execute the Python codes written inside an HTML document.

 ![Hello World](helloworld.png)